eliotheinrich/eliotheinrich.github.io/projects/xy-model/index.md

 to the XY model, it was signficantly more complicated.
 It was unclear if magnetic topological defects could even exist, much less lead to a topological phase transition.
 I constructed the magnetic model and, through large-scale numerical effort using Markov-chain Monte Carlo techniques, was able to demonstrate that a.) the magnetic model did exhibit a topological phase transition at appropriate model parameters, and b.) the transition was appropriately sensitive to experimentally tunable parameters like external field.
-You can find the full work here: https://arxiv.org/abs/2207.02361.
+You can find the [full work here](https://arxiv.org/abs/2207.02361), and the code for this applet (and many other MCMC projects) can be found on [my github](https://github.com/eliotheinrich/MonteCarlo).